When it comes to finding the right grill, the options can seem endless!!

 I use the adjustable heat shield to grill more delicate food like fish, it worked well.

 It was easy for me to top up the pellets mid-cook.
 Some pellet smoker hoppers are hard to access while the unit is hot but not this one.If you need to remove the pellets from it, this will you help you.

 Although it’s quite heavy, the two large wheels make it possible to move around my backyard by myself, however, I wouldn’t be lifting it into my truck myself!!

 Is the Pit Boss 820 Easy to Setup?

 It didn’t take me more than 40 minutes to set it up.

-The instruction manual with the 820 is easy to follow and will got me through the entire setup quickly
+Using the instruction manual and the how to use a Pit Boss smoker resource.
+I got me through the entire setup quickly

-If you are a complete beginner please keep in mind that when assembling this grill (or anything for that matter) following the instruction manual can eliminate a lot of stress and confusion.
+If you are a complete meat smoking beginner please keep in mind that when assembling this grill (or anything for that matter) following the instruction manual can eliminate a lot of stress and confusion.